 Sexual bullying: this involves unwanted physical contact or sexually abusive comments.
-This includes homophobic bullying.
-This is bullying behaviour that has a specific sexual dimension or a sexual dynamic, and it may be physical, verbal, or non-verbal/psychological.
-It is also underpinned by sexual attitudes or gender stereotypes.
 Sexual bullying can be seen as sexual harassment in schools.
 Behaviours may involve sexual comments or innuendo, including offensive comments about sexual reputation; or using language that is designed to subordinate, humiliate, or intimidate.

 Sexist bullying: this is bullying based on sexual attitudes that when expressed demean, intimidate, or harm another person because of their sex or gender.
 These attitudes are commonly based around the assumption that women are subordinate to men, or inferior.
-Sexist bullying may sometimes be characterised by inappropriate sexual behaviours.
+Sexist bullying may sometimes be characterised by inappropriate sexual behaviours